kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <p>Controller is a domain/path string that indicates the
-controller that managing Gateways of this class.</p>
+controller that is managing Gateways of this class.</p>
 <p>Example: &ldquo;acme.io/gateway-controller&rdquo;.</p>
 <p>This field is not mutable and cannot be empty.</p>
 <p>The format of this field is DOMAIN &ldquo;/&rdquo; PATH, where DOMAIN